Bleeding Oath: History

 The trailer for their self-titled EP was released on 29 January 2012 with a release date of 25 February (although due to shipping issues, the actual release date was delayed by a few days).
-The trailer features members of bands such as Xerath and Haken, amongst others, telling Bleeding Oath to "fuck off" as well as Åkerfeldt and Katatonia.
+The trailer features members of bands such as Xerath and Haken, among others, telling Bleeding Oath to "fuck off" as well as Åkerfeldt and Katatonia.
 The first 50 pre-orders of the EP were numbered and had their own "custom rude word" added.
 50 T-shirts with "FUCK OFF BLEEDING OATH" written on the back were also released to coincide with the EP.
 On 24 February, the Metal Hammer Podcast presented by Stephen Hill and Merlin Alderslade premièred a new Bleeding Oath track, "Mountains", to a positive reception from listeners, while Terrorizer Magazine streamed the song "What Fortune Gives".
 Upon release, the EP received positive feedback, with many praising Moat Lowe's bass playing and the quality of the production, including reviewers at Sputnikmusic.
 In April 2012, the song "Mountains" from the debut EP was featured on Terrorizer magazine's "Fear Candy" CD.
 The band again entered Band Quest, reaching the finals at the Camden Underworld.

 Bleeding Oath was part of a very successful gig on Sunday 1 July 2012 supporting London Progressive band Haken; the feedback from the band and fans was very positive.
 Due to the band Crisis entering hiatus, Bleeding Oath were announced as support for Tradjectory's UK tour in September, for Bleeding Oath's first tour.
 Drummer Harrison White played with Tradjectory during the tour due to the departure of Fergus Gardiner, joining the group permanently in November (although he left shortly afterwards).In February 2013 the band decided to break up, citing musical differences and diverging career paths as the reason for the split.
 A "Fan Pack" compilation was released by the band on 8 February 2013, including a number of previously unreleased demos (including live staple "Oceans") as well as tablatures and photographs.

 New projects

-Directly after the split was announced, Moat and Harrison stated that they had formed a new band, Novena, which will release the 32 minute EP that had been written shortly before Bleeding Oath's split.
+Directly after the split was announced, Moat and Harrison stated that they had formed a new band, Novena, which will release the 32-minute EP that had been written shortly before Bleeding Oath's split.
 Moat also plays bass for the band No Sin Evades His Gaze, which features ex-Ravenface vocalist James Denton.
+Robin Haigh is a composer of contemporary classical music.